Robin Wright: Personal life

 From 1986 to 1988, Wright was married to actor Dane Witherspoon, whom she met in 1984 on the set of the soap opera Santa Barbara.

 In 1989, Wright became involved with actor Sean Penn following his divorce from Madonna.
 Wright was offered the role of Maid Marian in the film Robin Hood: Prince of Thieves, but turned it down because she was pregnant.
-Their daughter, Dylan Frances, was born in April 1991.
-She backed out of the role of Abby McDeere in The Firm (1993) due to her pregnancy with her second child, and their son, Hopper Jack, was born in August 1993.
+Their daughter, Dylan Penn, was born in April 1991.
+She backed out of the role of Abby McDeere in The Firm (1993) due to her pregnancy with her second child.
+Their son, Hopper Jack, was born in August 1993.

 After breaking up and getting back together, Wright and Penn married in 1996.
-Their on-and-off relationship seemingly ended in divorce plans, announced in December 2007, but the divorce petition was withdrawn four months later at the couple's request.
+Their on-and-off relationship seemingly ended in divorce plans, announced in December 2007.
+The divorce petition was withdrawn four months later at the couple's request.
 In February 2009, Wright and Penn attended the 81st Academy Awards together, at which Penn won the Best Actor award.
 Penn filed for legal separation in April 2009, but withdrew the petition in May.
-On August 12, 2009, Wright filed for divorce, declaring she had no plans to reconcile.
-The divorce was finalized on July 22, 2010.
+In August 2009, Wright filed for divorce, declaring she had no plans to reconcile.
+The divorce was finalized in July 2010.

-In February 2012, Wright began dating actor Ben Foster, and their engagement was announced in January 2014.
+In February 2012, Wright began dating actor Ben Foster.
+Their engagement was announced in January 2014.
 The couple called off their engagement in November 2014, but reunited in January 2015.
-On August 29, 2015, they announced they were ending their second engagement.
-In 2017, Wright began dating Clément Giraudet, a Saint Laurent executive, and they secretly wed in August 2018 in La Roche-sur-le-Buis, France.
+In August 2015, they announced they were ending their second engagement.

+In 2017, Wright began dating Clément Giraudet, an Yves Saint Laurent executive.
+They secretly wed in August 2018 in La Roche-sur-le-Buis, France.
 Wright filed for divorce from Giraudet in September 2022.

+Robin is currently dating British-Australian architect Henry Smith.
+The couple moved to England, and Wright described Smith as "a sweet guy and a decent, good adult."
+Although she is happy in the relationship, the actress considers marrying again unnecessary.

 Philanthropy and activism

 Wright is the honorary spokesperson for the Dallas, Texas-based non-profit The Gordie Foundation.

-In 2014, she co-partnered with two California-based companies; Pour Les Femmes and The SunnyLion.
+In 2014, she co-partnered with two California-based companies: Pour Les Femmes and The SunnyLion.
 The SunnyLion donates a portion of its profits to the Raise Hope For Congo movement.

 Wright is an activist for human rights in the Democratic Republic of the Congo.
-She is the narrator and executive producer of the documentary When Elephants Fight which highlights how multinational mining corporations and politicians in the Democratic Republic of Congo threaten human rights, and perpetuate conflict in the region.
-She also is a supporter of Stand With Congo, the human rights campaign behind the film.
-In 2016, Wright spoke publicly in support of the campaign at a film screening at the TriBeCa Film Institute in New York City, in media interviews, with journalists, and across her social media accounts.
+She is the narrator and executive producer of the documentary When Elephants Fight, which highlights how multinational mining corporations and politicians in the Democratic Republic of the Congo threaten human rights, and perpetuate conflict in the region.

+She is a supporter of Stand with Congo, the human rights campaign behind the film.
+In 2016, Wright spoke publicly in support of the campaign at a film-screening at the Tribeca Film Institute in New York City, in media interviews, with journalists, and across her social media accounts.